1-800-935-2620 Speak to a Tour Expert

 Victoria Falls

 Today you have the option of visiting the magnificent Victoria Falls.
-Spanning about a mile wide across and falling 108 metres into a narrow gorge below, the spray from the falls can sometimes be seen from kilometres away.
+Spanning about a mile wide across and falling 108 m into a narrow gorge below, the spray from the falls can sometimes be seen from kilometres away.
 In the dry season, the view of the falls is unobstructed by spray and it's possible to see little islets in the river below.
 To fully understand the sheer force of this staggering curtain of water, it needs to be experienced in person.
 It's no wonder that the local name Mosi oa Tunya means the 'smoke that thunders'.
 Alternatively, your leader will be able to recommend a range of other activities that are available.

 Meals: Breakfast